Structek Consulting

 A working demo runs against real report data, not slides.

-The demo walks through template ingestion, a generated draft from a real field observation, the revise loop, and a DOCX export in the firm’s house format.
+The demo walks through template ingestion, a generated draft from a real field observation, the revise loop, and a Word export in the firm’s house format.
 Thirty minutes, structured around the firm’s own templates.